nicholaswmin/dyno/README.md

 ### Default metrics

-The following metrics are collected by default:
+These are collected by default:

 #### `primary`